Back to All Events

 In Sisterhood Sanctuary, Chimi offers a visual ode to the bonds Black women form with one

-storyteller spans geographies, from Douala, Cameroon to Prince George’s County, Maryland, but
+visual storyteller spans geographies, from Douala, Cameroon to Prince George’s County,

-remains rooted in a singular mission: to inspire her audience to cherish their communities and to
+Maryland, but remains rooted in a singular mission: to inspire her audience to cherish their

 KEY QUOTE

-space to be myself, how they give me the space to be free and be as vulnerable as I want to be.
+the space to be myself, how they give me the space to be free and be as vulnerable as I want to

 everything else that might be happening in the world.”